-In part three of our first aid for seizures blog series, our Helpline and Information Officer Stuart Macgee looks at first aid for simple partial seizures and complex partial seizures.
+In part three of our first aid for seizures blog series, our Helpline and Information Officer Stuart Macgee looks at first aid for simple partial and complex partial seizures.

 A simple partial seizure affects one area of the brain.
 What happens during the seizure depends upon the area of the brain involved.